Figure skating-Grand Prix final cancelled after Japan shuts borders | Business

 Figure skating-Grand Prix final cancelled after Japan shuts borders

+Japan on Monday took some of the strictest steps globally by closing its borders nL1N2SM05X to new foreign entrants for about a month in light of the emergence of the new coronavirus variant, Omicron.
+The Grand Prix final, which was scheduled for the western city of Osaka from Dec.
+9-12, has long been seen as a key step on the road to the Winter Olympics, which run from Feb.
+4-20 in Beijing next year, bringing together the world's top skaters through a series of competitions lasting more than a month.

-The Japan Skating Federation (JSF) said on Thursday that figure skating's Grand Prix final, one of the key events leading into the Winter Olympics, has been canceled after the country closed its borders to non-Japanese visitors.
-Japan took some of the strictest steps globally by closing its borders to new foreign entrants for about a month in light of the emergence of the new coronavirus variant, Omicron.
+One of the key figure skating events leading into the Winter Olympics, the Grand Prix Final, has been cancelled after Japan closed its borders to non-Japanese visitors earlier this week, skating officials said on Thursday.
+Japan on Monday took some of the strictest steps globally by closing its borders nL1N2SM05X to new foreign entrants for about a month in light of the emergence of the new coronavirus variant, Omicron.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)